 - Author NHL nominations for property owners through any of various agreement instruments

 - Monitor the conditions and preservation needs of NHLs in and outside of Parks

 Contracts and Agreements for Technical Assistance

-Through agreements and contracts with government agencies, academic institutions, and private contractors, NHLEC surveys land for historically significant archeological sites, determines eligibility of sites for inclusion on National Register of Historic Places (NRHP), and completes large-scale excavations of archeological properties in the face of development.
+Through agreements and contracts with government agencies, academic institutions, and private contractors, ALTASC surveys land for historically significant archeological sites, determines eligibility of sites for inclusion on National Register of Historic Places (NRHP), and completes large-scale excavations of archeological properties in the face of development.

-- Provide assistance to agencies, including archeological field schools, in training and practice for the archeological application of varied mapping technologies including laser transit, global positioning system, geographical information system, ground penetrating radar, and soil resistivity
+- Providing assistance to agencies, including archeological field schools, in training and practice for the archeological application of varied mapping technologies including laser transit, global positioning system, geographical information system, ground penetrating radar, and soil resistivity

 - Developing, procuring and managing contracts for archeological services to government agencies